 The South Central Community Family Service Centre provides support to low-income and vulnerable families in the community.
 One of its initiatives is the Goodwill Store, where the public can donate food and preloved items such as books and clothes.
 These will be given to those in need to help them tide over tough times.

 Donate Food rations, books, toys, clothes and other preloved items.
-See these guidelines for what not to give.
+See these guidelines for what not to give and visit their Facebook page for updates.

-Where/How The Goodwill Store is located at #01-09, 5 Delta Avenue.
-Take a photo of the items you wish to donate and PM the Facebook group before dropping by.
+Where/How The Goodwill Store drop-off points are located at #01-09, 5 Delta Avenue, and #01-131, 50 Hoy Fatt Road.
+Take a photo of the items you wish to donate and email [email protected] before stopping by.

 The Movement for the Intellectually Disabled of Singapore (MINDS) runs four thrift stores named MINDS Shop.
 It offers their intellectually disabled clients pre-vocational training and employment in retail and customer service.
 Each store carries carefully selected preloved items that deserve a new lease of life.